Receptionists normally provide the first point contact and information for customers or members of the public who contact or visit an organisation.

 - good organisation

 - good team player abilities

-- ability to keep calm when dealing with difficult queries
+- ability to keep calm when dealing with difficult clients

 - self motivation